cesarali/conditional_rate_matching/README.md

 ├── data
 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
-├── docs                    <- Directory for Sphinx documentation in rst or md.
+├── results                 <- Here are the results located ├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── requirements.txt         <- The python environment file for reproducibility.
 ├── models                  <- Trained and serialized models, model predictions,